Rethinking Driving World Model as Synthetic Data Generator for Perception Tasks: DriveObj3D

 \section{DriveObj3D}

+The diversity of the synthesized scenes is directly determined by the richness of the asset library used for insertion.
 To build a large-scale 3D assets for diverse 3D-aware video editing, we design a simple yet effective pipeline.
 The core idea is to decompose the asset generation process into three steps: (i) 2D instance segmentation; (ii) multi-view image generation; (iii) 3D mesh generation.
 As shown in Fig.~\ref{fig:query}, the pipeline inputs a video or image and the target asset category, and generates a 3D mesh for downstream applications.

 Concretely, we first localize and segment the target object.
 Given an input image $I$ and category label \emph{class}, Grounded-SAM~\citep{ren2024grounded} is applied to segment the object $I_{\text{target}}$.
 To overcome the occlusion of target object, we employ a multi-view image generation model Qwen-Image~\citep{wu2025qwenimagetechnicalreport}.
 Conditioned on $I_{\text{target}}$, Qwen-Image synthesizes a set of novel views $\{I_v\}_{v=1}^N$, which are subsequently fed into a multi-view reconstruction model Hunyuan3D~\citep{hunyuan3d2025hunyuan3d} to recover the final 3D mesh.